mfpdev/mfp-live-update-cordova-plugin/README.md

 ## Installation
 Add this plug-in in the same way that you add any other Cordova plug-in to your application.
-For example, with the Cordova CLI type: `cordova plugin add cordova-plugin-mfp-liveupdate`.
+For example, with the Cordova CLI type:
+`cordova create MyNewPRoject com.mycompany.name cd MyNewPRoject cordova plugin add cordova-plugin-mfp-liveupdate@latest cordova platform add android`
 (or `cordova plugin add http://github.com/mfpdev/mfp-live-update-cordova-plugin` to get latest).

-As this plugin depends on cordova-plugin-mfp, it will automatically download it too in case your Cordova application does not have it already.
+As this plugin depends on cordova-plugin-mfp logger, it will automatically download it too in case your Cordova application does not have it already.

 ## Supported platforms
 - Android v4.1 and above